Tkrkt

 "Tkrkt" is a song by Kosovar singer and songwriter Era Istrefi.
 The song was written by Era Isrefi and produced by Claydee and Paris Kalpos.
 Leaf released it as a single for digital download and streaming on 21 May 2022.
 It is an Albanian and English-language EDM, pop and reggaeton song with afro-pop and dancehall elements.
 Lyrically, the song is an ode to a woman's pleasure of having fun and partying with friends.
 Upon release, "Tkrkt" received widespread acclaim from music critics.
-Praise was directed from them towards its composition and production as well as Istrefi's appearance and fashion.
+Praise was directed towards its composition and production as well as Istrefi's appearance and fashion.
 Commercially, the song reached number 19 in Albania.
 Filmed in Dubai, UAE, an accompanying music video was uploaded to Istrefi's YouTube channel on 21 May 2022.
 With observers complimenting the visual and its location, it depicts the singer performing the song in different exclusive-described settings.

 Background and composition

 "Tkrkt" was released as a single for digital download and streaming by Leaf in various territories on 21 May 2022.
 Lasting one minute and 53 seconds, the song was written by Istrefi and produced by Claydee and Paris Kalpos.
 Claydee has been involved in the creation of several singles by Istrefi, including "Nuk E Di" (2019) and "Bebe" (2022).
 The song is a dance and rhythmic Albanian and English-language EDM, pop and reggaeton track with afro-pop and dancehall influences.
 Speaking lyrically about women and Jimmy Choo high heels, it is an ode to a woman's pleasure of having fun and partying with friends.